ZX-80/Fn-Remapper/README.md

 1. Select the button you wish to reset from the top row
 2. Click Default to reset the key to its default function

+> [!NOTE]
+> If Lenovo vantage keeps popping up (even after remapping), you may need to disable `hlp8.exe` (somewhere in `C:\Windows\System32\DriverStore\FileRepository`).
+This program is responsible for the hotkey action, and described in the exe as "Helper exe for shortcut hot key on Windows 8/10".

 # Compatibility

 > [!WARNING]